Jargendas/BeyondATC-ActiveSky-Bridge/README.md

 - Double-click the downloaded ```cert.crt``` file.
 - In the window that opens, click `Install Certificate...`, then select `Local Machine` for store location and click `Next`.
-- On the following page, select `Place all certificates in the following store`, click `Browse...` and select `Third-Party Root Certification Authorities`.
+- On the following page, select `Place all certificates in the following store`, click `Browse...` and select `Trusted  Root Certification Authorities`.
 - Click `OK` and `Next`.
 If everything worked, it should show `The import was successful.`.

 ### Step 3.3: Copy and rename certificate files